WKB eigenmode construction for analytic Toeplitz operators: Introduction

 \subsection{Bergman kernels and Toeplitz operators}

+Let us rapidly present the basic definitions associated with semiclassical Berezin-Toeplitz quantization as introduced in full generality in \cite{bordemann_toeplitz_1994}; see the in-depth introductions \cite{charles_aspects_2000,le_floch_brief_2018}.

-Let $(M,\omega)$ be a compact symplectic manifold.
-Berezin-Toeplitz quantization associates, to a function $f$, a sequence of Toeplitz operators $(T_N(f))_{N\geq 1}$.
-To this end, we have to provide a supplementary geometrical information: a complex structure $J$, which encodes the notion of holomorphic functions, and which is compatible with $\omega$.
+Let $(M,\omega)$ be a compact boundaryless symplectic manifold.
+Berezin-Toeplitz quantization associates, to a function $f:M\to \R$, a sequence of Toeplitz operators $(T_N(f))_{N\geq 1}$.
+To perform this quantization, we have to provide a supplementary geometrical information: a complex structure $J$, which encodes a notion of holomorphic objects on $M$, and which is compatible with $\omega$ : $(M,\omega,J)$ is a Kähler manifold.

-\begin{defn} Let $(M,\omega,J)$ be a K\"ahler manifold.
-Let $L$ be a complex line bundle over $M$, and let $h$ be a Hermitian metric on $L$, such that $\mathrm{curv}\,h=2i\pi \omega$.
-(The couple $(L,h)$ exists if and only if the integral of $\omega$ over each closed surface in $M$ is an integer multiple of $2\pi$.
-We then say that $M$ is \emph{quantizable}.)
-Let $N\in \N$.
+\begin{defn} Let $(M,\omega,J)$ be a compact K\"ahler manifold.
+Let $L$ be a complex line bundle over $M$, and let $h$ be a Hermitian metric on $L$ such that $\mathrm{curv}\,h=2i\pi \omega$.
+The couple $(L,h)$ exists if and only if the integral of $\omega$ over each closed surface in $M$ is an integer multiple of $2\pi$.
+We then say that $M$ is \emph{quantizable}.